back to top

 Sensor size is the first thing to consider when you’re on the hunt for a new camera.
 Will you buy a camera with a cropped sensor, or will you invest in a full-frame sensor?

 Your budget might be the biggest factor in determining your choice.
 Another factor might be if you’re shooting for a professional agency.
-Many photographers won’t consider anything less than a full-frame camera.
+Many agencies won’t consider any photo shot without a full-frame camera.
 So it’s best to do your research.

 A cropped sensor is cheaper for the manufacturer to make.
 This makes good digital cameras available to various consumers at every price point.
 These are often referred to as “prosumer” cameras.

-You can take great pictures with a cropped sensor device.
+You can take great pictures with a crop-sensor device.
 The issue is that your camera and lenses will behave differently with a cropped sensor than with a full frame.

 A full-frame camera matches a traditional film camera’s 35mm cropped standard.
 It has a sensor size of 24 x 36mm.
 A cropped sensor is smaller than this.
 It doesn’t match most lenses, so the final images look different.